dirkdevriendt/deltaq-website/content/news/2020-10-02-we-are-hiring-are-you-are-new-sales-manager.md

 ---
 template: SingleNews
 title: We are hiring!
-Are you are new Sales Manager?
+Are you our new Sales Manager?
 status: Published
 date: 2020-09-28T12:48:18.019Z
 featuredImage: >-